 5. Be coherent with wider national reforms on data

-In 2022 – 2023, implementation focuses on two critical workstreams:
+The data strategy implementation focuses on two critical workstreams:

 1. Energy data access & sharing – to reduce barriers to data access to inform policy, planning and research